 "THE FUTURE OF PUBLIC ADMINISTRATION ENABLED THROUGH EMERGING TECHNOLOGIES”

 Contemporary public administration is tackling the challenges of globalisation, social and demographic changes, migration, and climate change.
-Layered and complex reform trajectories and instruments are needed to modernise public administration, improve efficiency and effectiveness of service delivery, and achieve high standards of reliability and accountability.
+Layered and complex reform trajectories and instruments are needed to modernise public administration, improve the efficiency and effectiveness of service delivery, and achieve high standards of reliability and accountability.
 All sectors of society, including public administration, will have to play a role in the effort towards a green transformation.

 The scope of the topic is an opportunity to directly reference the theme of the 2011 conference held in Varna, Bulgaria - Public Administration of the Future.
-The objective of this topical review is to gain insight into the changes and developments predicted and problematised at the Varna conference (public administration reform, e-Government, Civil service, fiscal policy...) and to gain insight into the realised potential, new challenges and issues of public administration a decade later.
+The objective of this topical review is to gain insight into the changes and developments predicted and problematised at the Varna conference (public administration reform, e-Government, Civil service, fiscal policy...) and to gain insight into the realised potential, new challenges, and issues of public administration a decade later.

 The call for papers is open to all topics and all methods and approaches relevant for the theme: From conceptual and theoretical papers to case studies and policy and applied level assessments, from „large n” quantitative analysis to in-depth qualitative investigations, the conference will provide a forum for an open exchange of theoretical ideas and applied level experiences.
 A special attention will be given to the NISPAcee region.
 However, the conference will aim at the same time to integrate and connect the experience and perspectives emerging from countries of the NISPAcee region to the current global experience and perspectives regarding the described main theme of the conference.

 From participants of the main theme sessions full paper is required before the conference.

 You can find manuscript guidelines on THIS LINK.